Phate6660/dotfiles/README.md

 ```
 .
-├── .alpine -- alpine-specific aliases, environmental variables, and/or functions to be sourced in .bashrc
+├── .alpine -- alpine-specific stuff to be sourced in .bashrc
-├── ascii -- ascii art for use in rsfetch, neofetch, cat, or anything really
+├── ascii -- ascii art
 │   ├── ahegao
 │   ├── anime
 │   ├── girl